iodigital-com/io-technology/data/blog/distributed-chat-system/system-components-communication-and-chat-api.md

 #### Test Case 1: Compose a new message

 We need to identify which conversation we want to send the message to, which we can retrieve from previous test cases.
-Then, we can post the message body to `/v1/conversations/{conversationId}/messages` along with the correct `Authorization` header, as you should already know by now.
+Then we can post the message body to `/v1/conversations/{conversationId}/messages` along with the correct `Authorization` header, as you should already know by now.

 ![post-message](/articles/distributed-chat-system/2/post-message.png)